-Integrative counselling/Psychotherapy combines therapies to suit your preferences and the issues you encounter.
-Counselling is a more supportive therapy that may be needed while going through a difficult time in your life.
-It considers your personal experiences and choices.
+Integrative Psychotherapy combines therapies to suit your preferences and the issues you encounter.
 The aim of integrative therapy is to help you advance your self-understanding, focusing on you, and you obtaining insight into the difficulties you confront.
 It considers your ideas, feelings and relevant moments in your life and how past issues may be affecting your present situation.
 Psychotherapy aims to help you change or discover suitable ways of managing.
-This therapy usually involves more open ended sessions or longer term therapy to work on issues and may integrate CBT & EMDR.
+This therapy usually involves more exploratory and open ended sessions or longer term therapy and may integrate CBT & EMDR.

 Training, qualifications & experience

 British Association for Behavioural and Cognitive Psychotherapies (BABCP) Accredited Cognitive Behavioural Therapy (CBT) since October 2011

 Post Graduate Diploma in Cognitive Behaviour Therapy (CBT).
 Salomons Tunbridge Wells Canterbury Christ Church University (UK).
 Since June 2011

 MSc Integrative Psychotherapy, Metanoia Institute London & Middlesex University (UK)

 EMDR Accredited all parts of training 1-3 completed, received full practitioner Accreditation with EMDR Europe